Dr. Adam Hechko

 Dr. Natalie Singleton

 Dr. Singleton grew up in Indiana with lots of pets.
 By the age of 5, she knew she wanted to be a veterinarian.
-Pursuing this dream led her to Purdue University where she obtained her Bachelor of Science in Biology and Doctorate of Veterinary Medicine.
-Dr. Singleton loves strengthening the human-animal bond and is passionate about all things feline, senior pets, and managing patient stress.
+This dream led her to Purdue University, where she obtained her Bachelor of Science in Biology and Doctorate of Veterinary Medicine.
+Dr. Singleton loves strengthening the human-animal bond through education.
+She is passionate about felines, senior pets, and managing patient stress.
+She is Fear Free Certified, Low-Stress Handling Certified, and Cat-Friendly Certified to help limit anxiety and pain for all her patients during their visits.

 Medical Director